nnakul/keyword-extraction/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="SAMPLE_RUNS/PR6.png" width = '380' height = '340'> <img src="SAMPLE_RUNS/WE6.png" width = '380' height = '340'><br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="SAMPLE_RUNS/PR7.png" width = '380' height = '340'> <img src="SAMPLE_RUNS/WE7.png" width = '380' height = '340'><br>

 The word-embeddings method performs undoubtedly better.
-Note that here the number of keywords extracted might not exactly be the number entered as input, naturally as the result of the algorithm previously decribed.
+Note that here the number of keywords extracted might not exactly be the number entered as input, naturally as the result of the underlying algorithm.

 ## Improvements
 None of the implementations deals with the phrases and collocations.
 For example in the results for the document *TEXTS/TEXT5.txt* given by *KEYWORDS_EXTRACTION_WE.py*, *World* and *Cup* are stated as two distinct keywords, whereas instead the collocation *World Cup* should have been treated as one keyword.
 Many techniques can be used to identify phrases in a text, like a data driven approach in which the phrases are formed using unigram and bigram counts, using the following formula.